 Limit processed foods to reduce exposure to herbicides, pesticides and other chemicals found in food and packaging.
 Never microwave foods in styrofoam containers.
 Fast and packaged foods absorb chemicals during processing and in their packages.
 Think rubber gloves, conveyor belts, plastic wrap...GMO is another issue.

 Limit sodas, energy drinks and powdered drinks loaded with caffeine, chemicals and a variety of other unhealthy substances that have to be detoxified.
 Too much sugar promotes yeast overgrowth and is a favorite of parasites.
 Avoid artificial sweeteners.
 Stevia is a healthy natural sweetener.

-Avoid water packaged in plastic bottles that can leach chemicals, especially if they have been in hot temperatures or gotten squeezed.
+Avoid water packaged in disposable plastic bottles that can leach chemicals, especially if they have been in hot temperatures or gotten squeezed.

 Cook at low heat in stainless steel, cast iron, ceramic, or glass cookware to preserve nutrients.
 Store moist foods and sauces in glass containers.
 Plastic containers are okay for dry ingredients, such as uncooked pasta, rice, cereals, and flour.

-Foods for detoxing the body
+Helpful foods for detoxing the body

 Eat micro-nutrient rich, healthy cleansing foods and beverages as part of your daily diet to support your detoxification pathways.

 Include plenty of food rich in chlorophyll.
 Nutrient-rich chlorella, spirulina and cilantro attract heavy metals.
 Get yours from clean sources or they will bring heavy metals from their previous environment into your body.
 Chlorella and spirulina tablets help you bypass the strong taste.